 Regulations should provide for a possibility to develop other marketing standards in case this becomes a necessity in the market.
 Elaboration of such standards should involve the EU industry and pursue the level playing field among its main objectives.

-Standards the MAC would advise to eliminate and reasons why

-In general MAC believes that current regulations should be retained.
-However changes in trade practices and market developments suggested a need for greater flexibility.
-More precisely MAC members mentioned:

-Size/weight categories have to allow for a degree of flexibility in order to reflect the changing market demands for different products and sizes.
-It should be possible to evaluate size/weight categories regularly based on market demands and/or any new and scientifically based biological information that may require adjustments.

-The MAC proposes to monitor the market and evaluate developments in these standards and the Commission with advice if necessary.
-A provision should be envisaged in the regulation that allows a rapid revision to a particular standard if this should be found necessary.

-Freshness ratings/categories are only used as criteria at first sale, they are not relevant throughout the value chain.

 Position of MAC

 Council Regulation (EEC) No 2136/89 of 21 June 1989 laying down common marketing standards for preserved sardines and Council Regulation (EEC) No 1536/92 of 9 June 1992 laying down common marketing standards for preserved tuna and bonito are fit for purpose and should not be revised.

-Council Regulation (EC) No 2406/96 of 26 November 1996 laying down common marketing standards for certain fishery products requires revision.

-Minimum marketing sizes should be coherent with minimum conservation sizes in order to prevent discarding of fish that is fit for human consumption.

-Freshness categories are considered relevant only at first sale in the chain hence the EU legislation should only indicate whether a product is fit for human consumption or not fit for human consumption.
-Further categorisation of freshness should be left to the business operator, be a part of a guidelines document developed by the stakeholders in the value chain and standardised in accordance with CEN procedures, as in footnote 6.
+Regulations 2136/89 and 1536/92 should be subject to revision and should be consolidated/updated in accordance with the requirements of today’s regulations and objectives, namely harmonisation, simplification and level playing field.

+The MAC insists on the importance of ensuring a level playing field with regards to traceability information provided on a business-to-business level by both imports and EU products.
+At the same time this level playing field should also be ensured with regards to social standards.

 Remote buying and selling may require a harmonised and standardized system, development of which should be left to the business operators.
 MAC recommends unification of standards, in line with similar best practices in other sectors in agribusiness.
 It should be the role of the MAC to research this further and provide advice.

 European Commission should identify an optimal degree of flexibility within this regulation so to allow business operators to meet the different market demands, while keeping the highest possible level of harmonised standards that would preserve the level playing field.